SilverXer0/Aether/README.md

 # Aether

 A high-performance, multithreaded compression utility utilizing `ZSTD`.
-AetherCompress is built explicitly to construct a highly-optimized parallel C++ pipeline to achieve maximum disk-to-disk throughput on modern multi-core processors.
+Aether is built explicitly to construct a highly-optimized parallel C++ pipeline to achieve maximum disk-to-disk throughput on modern multi-core processors.

 ## Features